IBMPredictiveAnalytics/SPSSINC_TOBIT_REGR/Readme.md

 # SPSSINC TOBIT REGR
-## Estimate a regression model whose dependent variable has a fi
+## Estimate a regression model whose dependent variable has a fixed lower bound, upper bound, or both.
- This procedure estimates a regression model where the dep
+ This procedure estimates a regression model where the dependent variable has a fixed lower bound, upper bound, or both.
+It can be thought of as a combination of a probit model with a linear regression model.
+You can specify the distribution assumed for the dependent variable, and you can save the residuals from the regression as well as the estimated coefficients.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

+Note: The SPSSINC TOBIT REGR extension is installed as part of IBM SPSS Statistics-Essentials for R.

 ---
 Installation intructions